Bee-Lab/BeelabTagBundle/Resources/doc/index.md

 ### 4. Other bundles

-This bundle register a Doctrine subscriber that listens to ``onFlush`` event.
+This bundle register a Doctrine subscriber that listens to ``onFlush`` event with priority 10.
-If you use this bundle together with other bundles that register subscribers on the same event, you can experience some issues.
-In such cases, be sure to register this bundle *before* other bundles inside ``AppKenerel.php``.
+If you use this bundle together with other bundles that register subscribers on the same event, you could experience some issues in case of higher priority.

-For example, if you set a slug on your Tag entity, using [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle), sluggable will work only if you register this bundle before StofDoctrineExtensionsBundle.
+If this case even occurs, feel free to open a Pull Request.